 Brush, Leaves & Yard Waste

-The City contracts with Johnson Tree Service for curbside brush collection four times per year.
+The City of Monona contracts with Johnson Tree Service to offer free brush collection four times per year for residents.
 The collection schedule for 2017 is as follows:

 || District 3